jd-anabi/functional-programming/lambda-calculus-I.md

 However, if we evaluate it using CBV, then the program will not terminate, as it will continously be evaluating the argument, ((&lambda;x. x x) (&lambda;x. x x)), which doesn't terminate as we showed before.

+Now that we hopefully have a solid understanding of the language and rules of lambda calculus, how can we actually apply this knowledge.
+Well, one interesting thing (out of many things) we can do in lambda calculus is implement [conditionals](https://jd-anabi.github.io/functional-programming/conditionals).